 My question is: how should I handle this?
-I decided to write you after reading you articles on divorce, remarriage, and the homosexuality questions that have been posed.
-I pray for them continually, but wonder if I should confront them about this issue.
-I believe in grace, but as a pastor you have to deal with things sometimes even when you don’t want to.
+I pray for them continually but wonder if I should confront them about this issue.
+I believe in grace, but as a pastor, you have to deal with things sometimes even when you don’t want to.
 They are great people.
 I’m always amazed at your insight and would greatly appreciate any advice you could give me.

 There are many older couples in this situation.
 They’re afraid that the financial penalty they would pay for getting married would put their survival at risk.
 This fear stems from a lifetime of financial self-reliance that’s no longer possible to maintain.
 While the Bible teaches us to obey the laws our government enacts, I believe the Lord judges us by the motives of our heart, and marriage is a matter of the heart.
 Some people who are legally married don’t act like it and aren’t fooling the Lord.
 Others are deeply committed to one another and meet all the Bible’s standards for marriage, even though the state doesn’t consider their relationship a legal one.